Security

 What is OpenSCAP?

-OpenSCAP, an abbreviation for Open Security Content Automation Protocol, is a standardized line of open-source software tools that enables automated vulnerability management, technical control compliance, and security policy adherence.
-As part of the broader SCAP (Security Content Automation Protocol) ecosystem, OpenSCAP helps to automate the process of maintaining system security.
+OpenSCAP, is short for or an abbreviation for Open Security Content Automation Protocol.
+It in short is a standardized set of open-source software tools that provides you with automated vulnerability management.
+OpenSCAP also helps to automate the process of maintaining system security.

 OpenSCAP suite includes libraries that provide an array of SCAP functionalities, a scanner that runs on various operating systems, and a multi-purpose tool designed for manual XCCDF (Extensible Configuration Checklist Description Format) and OVAL (Open Vulnerability and Assessment Language) management.